5T33Z0/OC-Little-Translated/11_Graphics/GPU/GPU-BAR_Size/README.md

-# Resizable GPU BARs in OpenCore
+# Adjusting GPU BAR Size in OpenCore

 **TABLE of CONTENTS**